yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Profile_MainClasses.html.md

 This class holds information about a user for a specific `Provider`.

-<div class="info-box">Note that each social `Provider` gives access to different information, so you won't necessarily receive all the fields mentioned below.</div>
+<div class="info-box">Note that each social `Provider` (FB, G+, Twitter, etc..) gives access to different information, so you won't necessarily receive all the fields mentioned below.</div>

 **A `UserProfile` contains the following elements:**